 Annual Interfaith Memorial for the Homeless Dead

 Every December, collaborating with the SF Night Ministry, the SFIC hosts the "Interfaith Memorial for the Homeless Dead" at the Civic Center.
 Religious leaders of different faiths offer prayers for the homeless who have died during the past year, and their names are read.
-This year's memorial service was held on Wednesday evening, December 21, 2016 at the Civic Center Plaza.
+This year's memorial service took place on Wednesday evening, December 21, 2016 at the Civic Center Plaza.
 (Program)

 Annual Interfaith Calendar